-We believe nonprofits are undervalued
+Nonprofits are undervalued

 Adults with children in a crowded room, likely a school.
 Many children in blue uniforms are seated, listening.